elennick/retry4j/README.md

 TBD

-## Requirements
+## Documentation

+### General

+Retry4j currently supports simple calls that do not return any complex logic that needs to be handled.
+It currently only supports synchronous requests and does not handle threading or any sort of asynchronous for you.
 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.

-## More Examples

 ### Exception Handling Config

 If you do not specify how exceptions should be handled or explicitly say **failOnAnyException()**, the RetryExecutor will fail and throw an **UnexpectedCallFailureException**.
 Use this configuration if you want the executor to cease its work when it runs into any exception at all.

-    RetryConfig retryConfig = new RetryConfigBuilder()
+    RetryConfig config = new RetryConfigBuilder()
             .failOnAnyException()
             .build();

 If you want to specify specific exceptions that should cause the executor to continue and retry on encountering, specify them using the **retryOnSpecificExceptions()** config method.
 This method can accept any number of exceptions if there is more than one that should indicate the executor should continue retrying.
 All other unspecified exceptions will immediately interupt the executor and throw an **UnexpectedCallFailureException**.

-    RetryConfig retryConfig = new RetryConfigBuilder()
+    RetryConfig config = new RetryConfigBuilder()
             .retryOnSpecificExceptions(ConnectException.class, TimeoutException.class)
             .build();

 If you want the executor to continue to retry on all encountered exceptions, specify this using the **retryOnAnyException()** config option.

-    RetryConfig retryConfig = new RetryConfigBuilder()
+    RetryConfig config = new RetryConfigBuilder()
             .retryOnAnyException()
             .build();